Did you spend the first days of school frantically coming up with the most perfectly cool way to describe yourself as an animal?

 Just like speed dating, but SFW. 😉

-This is a great way to meet a lot of employees in a short amount of time, and gets people up and moving, too!
+This is a great way to meet a lot of employees in a short time, and, if you're in person, gets people up and moving, too!
 Arrange participants in two lines, and just shuffle everyone down the line once the timer goes off.
 Along with the typical name and occupation questions, arm each team member with an interesting question to ask.
-Check out this in-depth explanation from The Balance Careers, with great variations and a list of question prompts!
+Check out this in-depth explanation from The Balance Careers, with great variations and a list of prompts!

 11. Ask Me Anythings